achmedhibatillah/ados/README.md

 **ADOS** (Achmed's Denial of Service) is a lightweight and easy-to-use DoS attack simulation tool built with Python.
 It allows you to stress-test your own servers by sending a high volume of HTTP requests using multi-threading techniques.

-> **Warning:** This tool is intended for educational purposes and authorized testing only.
+> **Warning:** This tool is intended for authorized testing only.
 Unauthorized attacks are illegal.

 ## Features
 - Multi-threaded HTTP request flood